Asynchronous Storage Manager (ASM)

 |This feature is in Preview.
 For more information, see Preview Features.|

-The use of an ASM (or multiple ASMs) allows all database changes to be replicated to a remote passive data center without the database slowing down because of speed-of-light delay in communication between remote locations.
-In the event of a disaster, a recent, consistent snapshot of the database contents can be recovered and quickly put into service.
+The use of an ASM (or multiple ASMs) allows all database changes to be replicated to a remote passive data center without performance reduction caused by inter-datacenter delay in communication between remote locations.
+In the event of a disaster, a recent consistent snapshot of the database contents can be recovered and quickly put into service.
 The remote data center contains only Admin Processes (APs) and ASMs.

-You may still want periodic backups so you can undo unintended changes to the database by rolling back to a previous copy.|
+|Periodic backups are recommended so you can undo unintended changes to the database by rolling back to a previous copy.|